This AIP-friendly oxtail number is Outrageously good!

 - Heat your oven to 170°C/325°F.

 - Add the arrowroot to the vegetables.
 Stir to combine.
 Now add the tomato-free passata and red wine.
 Stir.
 Add the oxtail.
-Now, carefully pour stock into the casserole until 1 cm below the lip, reserving any leftover.
+Now, carefully pour the bone broth into the casserole until 1 cm below the lip, reserving any leftover.
 Stir.
 Bring to the boil.
 Pop the lid on your casserole and - taking care not to spill any of that good liquid - transfer your casserole to the oven.

 - Remove from the oven and taking care not to burn yourself, use two forks to remove the meat from the bones and shred the meat.
 Discard the bones and bay leaves.
 Return the shredded meat to the casserole.
 Add a glug of coconut aminos and stir well.